autonity/forecastathon-products/product-registration-and-listing/README.md

 1. Choose the appropriate environment folder (`bakerloo/` or `mainnet/`)
 2. Create a folder named after the first six characters of your builder ID (e.g. `0x1234ab/`)
 3. Create a file named `<PRODUCT_SYMBOL>.json` (e.g. `USCPI-MAR26.json`)
-4. The file should contain the complete product specification and extended metadata
+4. The file should contain the complete product specification and extended metadata.
+Note: the `extendedMetadata` field can be omitted or set to `null` as it will be automatically generated when the workflow pins to IPFS.
 5. Open a pull request against `main`
 6. Ensure all validation checks pass
 7. If approved, the AFP team will register your product and list it on the Autex